 - To issue “Timely Warnings” and “Emergency Notifications” for Clery crimes and events that pose a serious or continuing threat to the campus community.

 - On-campus at WSU also includes any building or property on campus

 - Owned by the institution but controlled by another person/institution

 - Frequently used by students, and used to support institutional purposes

 - Public property associated with campus

 - Student operated facilitates

-- If you are unsure if a crime occurred within Clery Geography, call WSU PD or Security
+- If you are unsure if a crime occurred within Clery Geography, call your campus law enforcement or security office

 - Non-Negligent Manslaughter